ShiraBenZaken/nodejs_employees-master/README.md

 nodeJs-final-project-with-mongoDb

-Final project in NODE JS.
+ Project in NODE JS.
 With MONGODB.
 The project manages employee attendance hours.